yujuem/12740project.github.io/README.md

 - Output: Analog Voltage Form or Digital Switching Form  (MySensor 2019).
 - Sensitivity: Adjustable for visible light  (MySensor 2019).

-Connecting LDR in series with a standard resistor could generate a voltage drop based on light intensity, and the circuit is called voltage divider network.
+Connecting LDR in series with a standard resistor could generate a voltage drop based on the light intensity, and the circuit is called voltage divider network.
 Figure 3 shows the voltage divider network.

 ![](images/image10.png)